 Peaches & Ayurveda

 Peaches, like most fruit, are rich in prana or life-force as they say in Ayurveda.
-When fruit is fresh, seasonal and unprocessed it still has it’s consciousness and intelligence.
+When the fruit is fresh, seasonal and unprocessed it still has it’s consciousness and intelligence.
 It is alive, active and packed with the nutrients that we holistically need for the season.
 Fresh fruit also comes with the qualities and energy our bodies recognize.
 Making it easier to digest, assimilate and eliminate.
-Thus, reducing the accumulation of ama or toxins and supporting clarity in the body, mind and emotions.
+Thus, reducing the accumulation of ama or toxins and supporting clarity in the body, mind, and emotions.

 In Ayurveda, peaches are considered to have three tastes: sour, sweet and astringent.
-With an heating energy and qualities of heavy and liquid.
+With a heating energy and qualities of heavy and liquid.
 It’s constitution, makes peaches a healthy option for people who are dominant in vata dosha.
 For pitta and kapha constitutions, enjoy peaches when in season, in moderation and when peaches are ripe.
-Consider extra moderation if you have imbalance in either one of these two doshas.
+Consider extra moderation if you have an imbalance in either one of these two doshas.

 Now… for my next batch, I am thinking of slicing them and making a galette, crumble or cobbler.. so many choices!
 With only a few weeks to go, before it’s bye, bye, bye peaches and hello figs!

 Dosha: VKP Season: Summer Tastes: Sweet, Sour, Salty, Pungent, Astringent Qualities: liquid, heavy, oily What you need: cast iron skillet

 - 8 halved or quartered peaches (white, yellow, donut, etc)

 - 3T ghee or coconut oil

 - 1 – 1 1/2 tsp cardamom powder or seeds ground up

 - pinch of sea salt or rock salt